Quince-Pie/souffle/README.md

 ### What to Expect From Souffle

 1. Simple test declaration (No main function is needed).
-2. No setjmps / longjmps (vfork is utilized instead).
+2. Test isolation through vfork to catch crashes (no setjmp/longjmp).
-3. Reasonably fast.
+3. Reasonably fast (16k test runs under 300ms).
 4. Easy to integrate with your project (with and without build system).
 5. Works on modern C2x/C23 compilers and systems.